devise-two-factor/devise-two-factor/README.md

 current_user.current_otp
 ```

-The generated code will be valid for the duration specified by otp_allowed_drift.
+The generated code will be valid for the duration specified by `otp_allowed_drift`.

 However you decide to handle enrollment, there are a few important considerations to be made:

-* Whether you'll force the use of two-factor authentication, and if so, how you'll migrate existing users to system, and what your onboarding experience will look like
+* Whether you'll force the use of two-factor authentication, and if so, how you'll migrate existing users to system, and what your on-boarding experience will look like
 * If you authenticate using SMS, you'll want to verify the user's ownership of the phone, in much the same way you're probably verifying their email address
-* How you'll handle device revocation in the event that a user loses access to their device, or that device is rendered temporarily unavailable (This gem includes TwoFactorBackupable as an example extension meant to solve this problem)
+* How you'll handle device revocation in the event that a user loses access to their device, or that device is rendered temporarily unavailable (This gem includes `TwoFactorBackupable` as an example extension meant to solve this problem)

 It sounds like a lot of work, but most of these problems have been very elegantly solved by other people.
 We recommend taking a look at the excellent workflows used by Heroku and Google for inspiration.

 ## Backup Codes
-Devise-two-factor is designed with extensibility in mind.
-One such extension, TwoFactorBackupable, is included and serves as a good example of how to extend this gem.
+Devise-Two-Factor is designed with extensibility in mind.
+One such extension, `TwoFactorBackupable`, is included and serves as a good example of how to extend this gem.
 This plugin allows you to add the ability to generate single-use backup codes for a user, which they may use to bypass two-factor authentication, in the event that they lose access to their device.

-To install it, you need to add the :two_factor_backupable directive to your model.
+To install it, you need to add the `:two_factor_backupable` directive to your model.

 ```ruby
 devise :two_factor_backupable
 ```

-You'll also be required to enable the :two_factor_backupable strategy, by adding the following line to your Warden config in your Devise initializer, substituting :user for the name of your Devise scope.
+You'll also be required to enable the `:two_factor_backupable` strategy, by adding the following line to your Warden config in your Devise initializer, substituting :user for the name of your Devise scope.

 ```ruby
 manager.default_strategies(:scope => :user).unshift :two_factor_backupable